thekylew/boyd/README.md

 "The big O complexity of your code can be analyzed as follows:

-Generating the charMap: This involves iterating through the given string and creating a map with a key for each unique character.
-The time complexity of this part is O(n), where 'n' is the length of the input string.
+Creating the uniqueCharacters array: This part involves iterating through the givenString to create an array of unique characters.
+The time complexity for this operation is O(n), where 'n' is the length of the givenString.

-Generating the permutations for each character: This involves nested loops, and for each character, you generate permutations by iterating through the other characters.
-Since the inner loops run for a constant number of iterations (3 * 2 = 6 iterations), the overall time complexity for this part is O(m), where 'm' is the number of unique characters in the input string.
+Generating the permutations for each character: The generatePermutations function uses two nested loops to generate permutations, and it runs for each unique character in uniqueCharacters.
+Since the inner loops run for a constant number of iterations (3 * 2 = 6 iterations), the overall time complexity for this part is O(m), where 'm' is the number of unique characters in uniqueCharacters.

-Merging the values from the map into the final array: This involves concatenating the arrays of permutations from the map values.
-If we assume there are 'm' unique characters, and for each character, there are 'k' permutations (where 'k' is typically small, as it's 6 in this case), the time complexity of this part is O(m * k).
+Concatenating the permutations: The code concatenates the generated permutations into the result array using concat().
+The concatenation operation has a time complexity of O(k), where 'k' is the total number of permutations generated.

-Overall, the time complexity of your code is dominated by the part that generates the permutations for each character, which is O(m).
-In most cases, this would be quite efficient, especially if the number of unique characters ('m') is relatively small."
+Overall, the time complexity of your code is dominated by the part that generates permutations for each character, which is O(m), and the concatenation operation, which is O(k).
+If 'm' and 'k' are relatively small compared to 'n' (the length of the givenString), then the code is reasonably efficient.
+However, if 'm' and 'k' grow significantly, it could impact the overall performance."

 This sounds correct to me.
-I believe the solution ChatGPT wrote when prompted with just your problem was less efficient.
+I believe the solution ChatGPT wrote when prompted with just your problem was less efficient, O(n^3).

 2. What are some options for looping that you have done for code?